lucas-simoni/vite/README.md

 [Tailwind CSS](https://github.com/tailwindlabs/tailwindcss), a utility-first CSS framework for rapidly building custom user interfaces.

-### State Managament
+### State Managament and Data Fetching

+[Axios](https://github.com/axios/axios), a simple promise based HTTP client for the browser.
+Axios provides a simple to use library in a small package with a very extensible interface.

 [React Query](https://tanstack.com/query/v4/docs/overview), a powerful asynchronous state management for TS and React.
 It gives us declarative, always-up-to-date auto-managed queries and mutations that directly improve both the developer and user experiences.
+[Practical React Query](https://tkdodo.eu/blog/practical-react-query) is a must read.

 If `useState()` is not working for us (too much prop drilling) we also have good alternatives to use: